Available 24/7/365 Columbus

 • With a prior conviction of any other sex offense.

-If one of these three additional elements are present, Sex in a Car is treated as a gross misdemeanor.
-A gross misdemeanor carries up to a year in jail.
+If one of these three factors is present, having sex in a car is charged as a gross misdemeanor.
+You could face up to a year in jail.

 Indecent Exposure as a Felony